Table of Contents

-In case of heart failure, digoxin inhibits the sodium/potassium ATPase pump in the cells of the myocardium.
-The inhibition of the sodium/potassium ATPase leads to an increase in the sodium concentration intracellularly, which, in turn, promotes the calcium influx via the sodium-calcium exchange pump.
-The ultimate increase in the intracellular calcium is the main reason why digoxin is efficient in heart failure.
+In cases of heart failure, digoxin inhibits the sodium/potassium ATPase pump in the cells of the myocardium.
+The inhibition of the sodium/potassium ATPase leads to an increase in the sodium concentration intracellularly, which, in turn, inhibits the efflux of calcium via the sodium-calcium exchange pump.
+The resulting increase in intracellular calcium is the main reason why digoxin is effective in treating heart failure.

 Due to its multiple side effects and narrow therapeutic index, however, other drugs are usually used for both conditions.

 The most dangerous manifestation of digoxin toxicity is an arrhythmia.
 Other presentations include disturbances in the gastrointestinal tract along with neurological signs such as confusion and weakness.
 Changes in vision may also occur.
 Unfortunately, digoxin concentration does not always correlate with toxicity.

 Treatment with the digoxin-specific antibody is recommended in all patients with clinically significant manifestations of digoxin toxicity.
 The other treatment option includes atropine, which helps combat the increased vagal tone and raises the heart rate.

 The concentration of digoxin in the body increases with the administration of verapamil, quinidine, and amiodarone, as these medications can cause digoxin toxicity.
 As well, antacids decrease intestinal absorption and thus decrease the efficacy of digoxin.

 Mechanism of action